grgcmz/Wallpapers/README.md

 # Wallpapers
-Repo containing all my favorite wallpapers I use on my machines
+Collection of wallpapers I use on my computers.
+Most of the images are from unsplash.com and the artist name is in the title